Memphis the Moo-Cow – Free Crochet Pattern

 - Checking your gauge is not required for this pattern.
 Use a hook that is smaller than the size recommended for your yarn weight.
 This will ensure that your stuffing will not show through the stitches.

-- Body, head, arms, and legs require stuffing.
-Stuff each piece as you work to ensure piece is completely filled.
-Do not add stuffing to the ears, tail, or horns.
+- Body, head, legs, arms, and horns require stuffing.
+Stuff each piece as you work to ensure the piece is completely filled.
+Do not add stuffing to the ears.

 - See tutorial photos.